wf9a5m75/testSV/README.md

 1. `git clone https://github.com/wf9a5m75/testSV`

-2. Opens it with Android Studio
+2. Opens it with Android Studio, and change the API key in `src/app/AndroidManifest.xml`

 3. Runs it (and the app will be crashed)